adrian-cerdeira/Tms.Select/README.md

 | `setLabelPrefixByNodeContext` | If set to `true`, labels get prefixed by `[HIDDEN] ...`, `[NOT IN MENUS] ...`, `[NOT LIVE] ...` and `[REMOVED] ...` depending on the node context.                                                 |
 | `previewPropertyName`         | Choose your specific **image property name** to display a custom preview icon as mentioned in the [Neos 7.2 release notes](https://www.neos.io/blog/neos-flow-72-released.html#neos-7-1-features). |

-### Data source caching
-By default, Neos will cache data source results considering the current node.
-For `Tms.Select` this caching behaviour is not optimal, because

-1. Data source results get build too often
-2. When a referenced node changes, the data source results are not refreshed while navigating the UI (in fact, only when refreshing the browser)

-We fixed this by implementing a data source cache `Tms_Select_DataSourceCache`.
-To ensure that datasource results are always up to date, you should disable the default data source caching with `dataSourceDisableCaching: true`.

 ### Works with [Sitegeist.Taxonomy](https://github.com/sitegeist/Sitegeist.Taxonomy)

 ```yaml